Clark-Whitehead/Clark-Whitehead.github.io/essays/final-project-idea.md

 </ul>

 ## Beyond the basics
 Eventually the app backend will include machine learning to optimize matches for compatability.
 This will be a function of time spent talking to new matches.
-The greater the time spent talking to new matches the more fit the model is.
+The more time spent talking to new matches means the model fitness is improving.